sadeghmirzaee/ModelSpace/data/descriptions/Schelling_model_of_segregation.md

 ## Philosophical Significance

-In your thesis, the Schelling model is identified as the **paradigmatic case of a computational model**, exemplifying algorithmic structure, procedural update, and **emergent behavior**:contentReference[oaicite:0]{index=0}.
+The Schelling model is chosen here as the **paradigmatic case of a computational model**, exemplifying algorithmic structure, procedural update, and **emergent behavior**.
+It demonstrates how macro-level social patterns can arise from micro-level decisions without any central coordination.
+It is non-mathematical and unpredictable, despite being rule-based and deterministic.
+This is a defining feature of computational models (**automaton**) in contrast to mathematical ones.

-- The model is implemented as an **automaton**, operating via discrete steps and local interactions.
-- It demonstrates how **macro-level social patterns** can arise from **micro-level decisions** without any central coordination.
-- It’s also notable for being **non-mathematical in formulation**, despite being rule-based and deterministic.
+Other major cellular automata are Conway's Game of Life, and Wolfram's one-dimensional automaton.

 ---